commontype-standard/commontype/GSUB.md

 stands, it is parts of the LookupType 5 description, which is a bit misleading since it’s also used in type 6.
 Recommendation: restore it in its own section.

-### XML Representation

-It is difficult to find a format-independent description of a contextual substitution, so we do not have one for now.

-Here is the boiler plate:

-    Coverage tables ==

-      standaloneContextualTable =
-        element contextualTable { attribute id { text }, contextualTable }

-      contextualTableOffset = attribute name { text } | contextualTable

 ## Context Substitution Format 1